-The Value of Teaching Children to Say Please, Thank You, and Good Morning
+The Value of Teaching Children to Say The Magic Words

-The value of saying “thank you,” of treating another person with respect, and remembering to use the word “please” when you ask for something are noble things worth teaching children.
+The value of saying “thank you” and of treating another person with respect, and remembering to use the word “please” when you ask for something are noble things worth teaching children.

-It’s possible that you yourself are of a younger generation and your parents already taught you to respect other people and that it’s necessary to treat them with care, so that you also will be treated the same in return.
+It’s possible that you yourself are of a younger generation and your parents already taught you to respect other people.
+They may have taught you that it’s necessary to treat them with care so that you also will be treated the same in return.

-Teaching children these habits is essential, so that on a daily basis they’ll only set good examples and encourage more respectful societal behaviors that make tomorrow better for all of us.
+Teaching children these habits is essential so that on a daily basis they can set good examples.
+And so, they can also encourage more respectful societal behaviors that make tomorrow better for all of us.

 The power of saying “thanks” is something worth teaching children